 First, we will express that the information in the article is our opinion and we are not licensed veterinarians.
 Why should you listen to us over the Banfield Veterinarian at your local PetSmart?
 Although "We have laws in most states banning corporations from owning veterinary practices, . . .
 Corporations now own 15 percent to 20 percent of America’s 26,000 pet hospitals, and consolidators . . . are buying them fast" (Clenfield).
 What does it mean when your veterinarian becomes corporatized?
 It means profit is the motivating force behind every single decision being made - not your pet's health.

-How many vaccines we give will depend on when we feel we need to give the first one.
+How many vaccines we give will depend on when we feel we need to administer the first one.
 Several factors come into play with this decision.
 The first factor is whether or not we have any cats in our house with symptoms of a cold: watery eye, sneezing.
 If so, we need to be very cautious.
 The second factor is whether or not the mother goes into heat while nursing her kittens.
 This changes the hormone level in her milk which can cause the babies to have upset stomachs and have a more difficult time digesting Mom's milk.
 The third factor is the age at which the kittens start eating solid food.

-Kittens are in a precarious state when in comes to being covered from the common cold viruses.
+Kittens are in a precarious state when it comes to being covered from the common cold viruses.
 Mom's milk has antibodies in it to protect them from everything Mom has been exposed to - which is fantastic.
 Mom's milk, however, also has antibodies in it that attack the vaccines and reduce their effectiveness.
 The kittens are well protected as long as they are on Mom's milk, but as they begin eating, they have less protection.
 If Mom's milk suddenly becomes hormonally off-balance (which tends to happen when the kittens start eating as her body thinks it is time to make more kittens), then we need to make sure the kittens are getting the protection they need from vaccines.

 When you get your kitten from us, it will come with its health records including the stickers that have the vaccine batch number on them.
 Please take this to your veterinarian.
 Give it to him or give him a copy of it for his records.
 If you come across a veterinarian who will not accept this and wants to treat your cat as an unvaccinated cat because we gave the vaccines, run from this vet fast.
 It is an indicator that they are putting profit above health.
 In the US, it is legal for citizens to administer their pet's vaccines other than the rabies vaccine.